 I’d say plan to serve two halves minimum per guest.
 You’ll probably want to have more, even if just to have leftovers for the week!

-Leave some plain!
-Have little bowls of garnishes and toppings for anyone that wants to dress theirs up how they like it.
+Leave some plain.
+Have little bowls of garnishes and toppings for anyone that wants to dress their healthy deviled eggs up how they like it.

-To store: Keep any leftovers in an airtight container for up to 5 days in the fridge.
+Keep any healthy deviled eggs leftovers in an airtight container for up to 5 days in the fridge.
 Happy snacking!

 This is where the ice bath plays such an important role!
 Fresh eggs are naturally harder to peel.
 So, the ice bath stops the cooking but it also helps peel the membrane away from the egg white.